The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 These are the vlogs from my recent (that took place in August 2019) one-month motorcycle trip across Himachal Pradesh.

 … after Shimla, there’s only one road all the way to Chitkul.

-You may also be interested in reading my Delhi to Manali blog as Manali is another popular destination people travel in Himachal Pradesh.
+You may also be interested in reading my Delhi to Manali blog as Manali is another popular destination people travel to in Himachal Pradesh.
 For a destination in Uttarakhand, read my Delhi to Munsiyari blog.
 If, however, you are interested in something much longer and want to explore all of India in one drive, read my Delhi to Bangalore road trip blog.

-Now, let’s continue the topic at hand…
+Now, let’s continue with the topic at hand…

 Delhi to Chitkul